FlurinBruehwiler/Joa/README.md

 </p>

 Joa is a cross-platform command-palette for everything.
 It has similarities to Spotlight, Alfred and Powertoys Run.
 For a detailed comparison on what makes Joa better than the alternatives, see [here](#comparison-to-alternatives).
-Joa is currently still in development, for a list of tasks that need to be done before Joa can release, see [here](#todo-for-10-release).

 ### Features
 - Cross-platform (Windows, Mac, Linux)